DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2026-02-04-changes-to-the-way-we-talk-about-qualified-teacher-status.md

 We have not yet made changes to:

 - the code
-- API end points, for example `recommend-for-qts`
+- API endpoints, for example ,`recommend-for-qts`
-- internal values for trainee state, for example `recommend_for_award` and `awarded`
+- internal values for trainee state, for exampl,e `recommend_for_award` and `awarded`

 We will make these changes in due course.
-We decided that making small, gradual changes to code would cause more issues in the short term.
+We decided that making small, gradual changes to the code would cause more issues in the short term.